MatthewReid854/reliability/docs/How are the confidence intervals calculated.rst

 We can use autograd.differential_operators.hessian to calculate the hessian matrix, which is a square matrix of partial derivatives.
 The inverse of the hessian matrix gives us the covariance matrix, which contains the numbers we need for finding the confidence intervals.
 The covariance matrix is a matrix containing the variance of the parameters along the diagonal, and the covariance of the parameters outside of the diagonal.
-Depending on the number of parameters, the covariance matrix may be quite large.
+The size of the covariance matrix will match the number of parameters.
 For the Weibull Distribution (with parameters :math:`\alpha` and :math:`\beta`), the covariance matrix looks like this:

 .. math::